+Coronavirus: Delhi makes two weeks’ quarantine compulsory for those arriving from Andhra, Telangana

-Coronavirus: India records 4,14,188 new cases in yet another daily record
+India on Friday registered 4,14,188 new coronavirus cases in another highest-ever count in daily infections.

-Mumbai on Thursday registered 3,056 cases and 69 deaths.
-The city’s daily rise in infections remained below the 4,000-mark for the sixth day in a row.
+The Delhi Disaster Management Authority on Thursday made 14 days of institutional quarantine compulsory for those arriving from Andhra Pradesh and Telangana.

 India on Friday recorded 4,14,188 new coronavirus cases, taking the tally of infections in the country to 2,14,91,598 since the pandemic broke out last year.
 This is the highest rise in daily cases and the third instance, after May 1, when the count rose by more than 4 lakh.
 The toll climbed by 3,915 deaths to 2,34,083.